shader-slang/spec/proposals/034-pointer-data-layout.md

 data layout used when accessing data through the pointer.
 The type parameter should satisfy `IBufferDataLayout` and default to `DefaultDataLayout`.

+A pointer type explicity using the Std430 data layout would then look like `Ptr<Foo, Access.ReadWrite, AddressSpace.Device, Std430DataLayout>`.

 Detailed Explanation
 --------------------

-Instead of assuming the native layout for pointers, backends should determine the layout from the pointer type. `DefaultDataLayout` should retain current behavior in order to make this change non-breaking.
+Instead of assuming the native layout for pointers, backends should determine the layout from the pointer type.
+If the layout is `DefaultDataLayout`, the backends should retain their current behavior in order to make this change non-breaking.

 Support should be added on all targets that support both pointers and data layouts; that is, SPIR-V and LLVM.
 Support is excluded from C++ and CUDA targets because they do not support non-default data layouts.
 HLSL, GLSL, MSL and WGSL targets are excluded as they do not support pointers.

+The LLVM emitter currently attempts to deduce the layout of a pointer by tracing where it came from.
+That logic should be removed and replaced by just using the layout parameter of the pointer type.

 Alternatives Considered
 -----------------------